bioteam/Bibliometrics/README.md

 The CFDE DCCs are tasked with creating FAIR datasets that will be used by the scientific community.
 One method of assessing the "value" of a dataset is by measuring the number of times that dataset or DCC has been cited in the literature compared to similar non-CFDE funded datasets or repositories.
 Here, we explored the citations of CFDE DCC datasets over time, identifying highly cited DCCs and compared them to "similar" dataset repositories to paint a better picture of where CFDE DCC datasets stand in relation to others in the field.

-## Identifying CFDE DCC Publications
+## DCC Flagship Publications

-CFDE DCCs typically provide instructions for data use, including a "flagship publication" that researchers are instructed to cite in any publications resulting from use of their data.
+CFDE DCCs typically provide instructions for data use, including a "Flagship Publication" that researchers are instructed to cite in any publications resulting from use of their data.
 For example, The 4D Nucleome project provides [data use guidelines](https://data.4dnucleome.org/) on the portal home page requesting researchers cite [*The 4D nucleome project*](https://www.nature.com/articles/nature23884).
 We consider these publications "Flagship Publications", because they introduce the DCCs goals, data types, and philosophies, but do not typically contain original research material.
 We use Flagship Publications as a primary guide to track citations of a particular DCC.
 Table 1 lists the Flagship Publications we identified for the CFDE DCCs[^flagship_note]( **NOTE IN PROGRESS**).

 | DCC                  | Flagship Publication Title                                                                                       | PMID     | Year Published | Direct Citations |